willschulz/tricordR/README.md

   - A set of ```shiny``` dashboards visualize data collection at-a-glance, helping identify failures in data collection early, and providing peace of mind to the researcher

 ## Installation
-  Since tricordR is still in development, itis only available by invitation to this private repository.
+  Since tricordR is still in development, it is only available by invitation to this private repository.
 To install it, therefore, you must use Hadley's ```devtools``` package and pass your GitHub personal access token to the install_github function.

 ``` r
 # install.packages("devtools")